All Episodes

 Ooh, not much time.

-Tommy Tubberville, yeah, from Alabama.
+Yeah, from Alabama.

-This is Eric Schmidt, the junior senator from Missouri, and at a National Conservative Conservatism Conference in DC on September 2nd, uh, Eric Schmidt gave a speech about American history, in which the only brown person mentioned was George Floyd.
+And at a National Conservative Conservatism Conference in D.C. on September 2nd, Eric Schmidt gave a speech about American history in which the only brown person mentioned was George Floyd.

-And as David Must Mastillo, a white columnist for the Kansas City Star, wrote, that was a black man who was murdered when a police officer kneeled on his neck for nine minutes over a $20 counterfeit bill.
+And as David Mastillo, a white columnist for the Kansas City Star, wrote, that was a black man who was murdered when a police officer kneeled on his neck for nine minutes over a $20 counterfeit bill.

 Eric Schmidt would say this.